ppalex/projet_3_aidez_mac_gyver/README.md

 The game is developped in python and the pygame module is used to add a visual layer on the game.

-To achieve the goal of the project, the goal was to develop a 2D maze in which you can move a character to go out of this maze.
+To achieve the goal of the project, I created a 2D maze in which you can move a character to go out of this maze.